 Me (on the left side of the photo cheering my friend on) in simpler times.
 When kids played outside.
 Ignore the ceramic clay piñata pot that, when hit, sent sharp shards flying everywhere.

 Now that I have kids of my own and I look back and think that maybe life was so much simpler then.
 Parenting now is so much different and complex.
 Right?
 But then I started wondering, did my parents think the same thing when I was a kid?
 Did they look at all the things that I was doing and long for the simpler times of when they were kids?

 My mum grew up in rural Alberta, Canada and their phone was on a party line.
 That meant that they shared the same telephone line with thirteen or fourteen other houses.
 The ring for her house was 5 long and two short rings.
 You had to make sure the phone wasn’t being used by one of your neighbours if you wanted to make a call.
 And even then you could lift up the receiver and listen in to anyone’s conversation.
 As a result, they didn’t use the phone very much.
 What did she think of me talking for hours on the phone with my friends?
 Was she thinking, “This new technology is ruining our lives!”?

 Fast forward to today and to my daughter.
-She has a watch which is capable of making a receiving phone calls and texts.
+She has an Apple watch which is capable of making a receiving phone calls and texts.
 I can even use the GPS feature of the watch to track where she is.
 She can use a phone or a computer today to video chat with her cousins in Canada.
 When I was young, I would only be able to talk to my grandparents or cousins once a year on their birthday because phone calls were so expensive.
 That has all changed.